muppin/mastering-DevOps/AWS/AWS IAM.md

   - Now test the assume role functionality.
   - Go to the role -> copy the link to switch the role -> use this url to switch the role.
 For this you should be already logged in to the user.
   - To switch back to user again click on switch back from top right corner.

+  **Resource based policy**
+  In AWS (Amazon Web Services), a Resource-Based Policy is a type of access control policy that is attached directly to an AWS resource.
+This policy defines who has permission to access the resource and what actions they can perform.
+Resource-Based Policies are commonly used with services like Amazon S3 buckets, Lambda functions, and others.

 _________________________________________________________________________________________________________________________